Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

  #feature args    number of feature arguments passed
  feature args     writethrough or passthrough (The default is writeback.)

- policy           the replacement policy to use
+ policy           the woke replacement policy to use
  #policy args     an even number of arguments corresponding to
-                  key/value pairs passed to the policy policy args      key/value pairs passed to the policy E.g. 'sequential_threshold 1024'
+                  key/value pairs passed to the woke policy policy args      key/value pairs passed to the woke policy E.g. 'sequential_threshold 1024'
 		  See cache-policies.txt for details.
  ================ =======================================================